raphaelsiz/freesewing-baby/README.md

 tests.createAaron(new Baby(500),'./tests/aaron.svg')
 tests.createBrian(new Baby(550),'./tests/brian.svg')
 ```
 The second argument is a URL of where you would like the SVG to be stored.
 The file doesn't have to exist when you run the test, but the directory does.
-You don't have to have the `tests` folder or anything, just choose a file path.
+You don't have to have the `tests` folder or anything, just choose a relative *or* absolute file path.